Survival Tips for a Long Airplane Flight

 Unblock your ears

 On the descent, you will notice your ear pressure change and for some people, it can be painful.
-Some ideas to get relief from the pressure include holding your nose and blowing out through your ears, yawning or sucking/chewing some candy to help release the pressure in your eustachian tubes.
+Some ways to get relief include holding your nose and blowing gently out through your ears, yawning, chewing gum, or sucking candy to help release the pressure in your eustachian tubes.

 Related articles